AdobeDocs/app-builder/src/pages/get_started/runtime_getting_started/resources.md

 Please consult the [FAQ](../../intro_and_overview/faq.md) for answers to some of the most common questions.

-If you have issues with Adobe I/O Runtime, please refer to the [Adobe Experience Leage Communities](https://experienceleaguecommunities.adobe.com).
+If you have issues with Adobe I/O Runtime, please refer to the [Adobe Experience League App Builder Community](https://experienceleaguecommunities.adobe.com/t5/app-builder/ct-p/adobe-app-builder).

 To suggest improvements to this documentation, please submit a pull request at the AdobeDocs [App Builder GitHub Repository](https://github.com/AdobeDocs/app-builder).